- 1.1This schedule is subject to the definitions contained at Schedule 9.

 - 9.4Without prejudice to the generality of clause 9.1, the Contractor shall, in relation to any Personal Data processed in connection with the performance by the Contractor of its obligations under this agreement:

 - process that Personal Data only on the written instructions of the Client unless the Contractor is required by the laws of any member of the European Union or by the laws of the European Union applicable to the Contractor to process Personal Data (Applicable Laws).
-Where the Contractor is relying on laws of a member of the European Union or European Union law as the basis for processing Personal Data, the Contractor shall promptly notify the Client of this before performing the processing required by the Applicable Laws unless those Applicable Laws prohibit the Contractor from so notifying the Client;
+Where the Contractor is relying on laws UK as the basis for processing Personal Data, the Contractor shall promptly notify the Client of this before performing the processing required by the Applicable Laws unless those Applicable Laws prohibit the Contractor from so notifying the Client;

 - ensure that it has in place appropriate technical and organisational measures, reviewed and approved by the Contractor, to protect against unauthorised or unlawful processing of Personal Data and against accidental loss or destruction of, or damage to, Personal Data, appropriate to the harm that might result from the unauthorised or unlawful processing or accidental loss, destruction or damage and the nature of the data to be protected, having regard to the state of technological development and the cost of implementing any measures (those measures may include, where appropriate, pseudonymising and encrypting Personal Data, ensuring confidentiality, integrity, availability and resilience of its systems and services, ensuring that availability of and access to Personal Data can be restored in a timely manner after an incident, and regularly assessing and evaluating the effectiveness of the technical and organisational measures adopted by it).

-- not transfer any Personal Data outside of the EEA unless the following conditions are fulfilled:
+- not transfer any Personal Data outside of the UK unless the following conditions are fulfilled:

 - the Client or the Contractor has provided appropriate safeguards in relation to the transfer;